wojciechmo/seq2seq/README.md

 En la ciudad puedes andar en bicicleta y en automovil. - In town can walk a and and.<br />
 Estuve en el cine ayer. - I was the the the yesterday yesterday.<br />

-More attentions examples:
+**More attentions examples:**<br />

-No lo hago por dinero. - I don't do it for money.<br />
+perfect translation: No lo hago por dinero. - I don't do it for money.<br />
-Nunca he estado en china. - I've never been to in china.<br />
+minor mistakes: Nunca he estado en china. - I've never been to in china.<br />
-En america hay gasolina barata. - There are in the only in there are.<br />
+serious mistakes: En america hay gasolina barata. - There are in the only in there are.<br />

 <img src="https://s13.postimg.org/nn7ntrdh3/canvas.png" height="277">